raven-black-dream/Udacity-DS-Projects/Data_Viz/README.md

 S Eastman:

-* "Add news paper clippings"(Would be great if reasonably accessable, would definitely consider doing this if it were a product)
+* "Add news paper clippings" - Would be great if reasonably accessable, would definitely consider doing this if it were a product
-* If possible add a link to more information about each group involved (No reliable data available.)
+* If possible add a link to more information about each group involved - No reliable data available.
-* Make tooltip background more opaque (done)
+* Make tooltip background more opaque - done

 D Grossman-Laskin: